 Viderjoch is a high mountain peak, located in the Alps, at an elevation of 2.737m (8,979ft) above the sea level in the Paznaun Valley in Tyrol, on the border of Switzerland and Austria.
 It's one of the highest mountain roads of Europe.

 This is a spectacular and dangerous high mountain trail, climbing up to Viderjoch.
-The road starts in Ischgl, a town in the Paznaun Valley in the Austrian state of Tyrol, at an elevation of 1.377m above the sea level.
+The track runs from Ischgl, a town in the Paznaun Valley in the Austrian state of Tyrol, at an elevation of 1.377m above the sea level.
 The road starts with a tarmac surface, leading to Idalpe, at 2.318m asl.
 There’s an elevation gain of 1.000m in the first 7 km.
 The first kilometer is almost exactly 20% all the time.
 The next kilometers reach the ski lift station with one kilometer almost flat.
 For 5km, then, there’s a steep average around 20% to Idalpe.